Bevel: Glass and mirrors

 Bevelled edges are a common aesthetic nicety added to window panes and mirrors.

 Geology

 Geologists refer to any slope of land into a stratum of different elevation as a bevel.

 Sports

 In waterskiing, a bevel is the transition area between the side of the ski and the bottom of the ski.
 Beginners tend to prefer sharp bevels, which allow the ski to glide on the water surface.

 In Disc Golf, the 'beveled edge' was patented in 1983 by Dave Dunipace who founded Innova Champion Discs.
-This element transformed the Frisbee into the farther flying golf discs the sport uses today.
+This element transformed the Frisbee into the further-flying golf discs the sport uses today.

 Cards

 With a deck of cards, the top portion can be slid back so that the back of the deck is at an angle, a technique used in card tricks.

 Semiconductor wafers

 In the semiconductor industry, wafers have two typical edge types: a slanted beveled shape or a rounded bullet shape.
-The edges on the beveled types are called the bevel region, and they are typically ground at a 22 degree angle.
+The edges on the beveled types are called the bevel region, and they are typically ground at a 22-degree angle.
 While it is not possible to create a complete and functional die with the bevel material of a wafer, the area is still routinely processed throughout the manufacturing cycle to remove unwanted masks, residues, and films from the edge of a wafer that could potentially become a source of defects between manufacturing steps.